nocalhost/nocalhost.github.io/docs/config/config-enhance-en.md

         - 3306:3306
 ```

-If you expect some ports of the Dev Container could be automatically mapped to the local after entering Dev Mode, you need to do some related configurations.
+If you expect some ports of the Dev Container could be automatically port-forward to the local after entering Dev Mode, you can do some related configurations.

 :::danger About system ports

-If permission is required to listen on the local ports, such as the system ports (below 1024) in Ubuntu or Windows,  automatic port forwarding cannot be enabled after entering Dev Mode.
+If permission is required to listen on the local ports, such as the system ports (below 1024) in Ubuntu or Windows, automatic port-forward cannot be enabled after entering Dev Mode.

 :::